Office: 011 640 4498

 This looks at the individual’s inherent capacity, talents or abilities to do something therefore providing an indication of the individual’s potential in a specific task or technical field

-Exam concessions: examinations should be a fair test of an individual’s knowledge and what they are able to do.
+Examinations should be a fair test of an individual’s knowledge and what they are able to do.
 If someone has a disability or learning difficulty, the usual format of exams may not be suitable.
 Adjustments may need to be made for them, e.g. exam papers in large print, extra time, a scribe, a reader, use of a computer, etc. Arrangements of this type are not concessions to make the exam easier for someone nor are they advantages to give someone a ‘head start’ but they allow an individual to show their ability and knowledge without being disabled by the assessment format itself.
-These are conducted for both the government and private schools exam boards
+These are conducted for both the government and private schools exam boards, as well as the Cambridge and IB boards.

 Academic difficulties can involve the psychological processes of input (the receiving of information), memory (the storing and retrieving of information), integration (comparing, enlarging, uniting, relating, combining or any means used to render information more complete) and output (using the information normally and meaningfully).
 When there is trouble with information coming in or with the way the information is sifted and related, in memory and the association of ideas in the brain or with the way the brain controls the body’s response, it is necessary to conduct an assessment aimed at determining at which point this psychological or neurodevelopmental process breaks down in order to provide the information necessary to reorganise the brain so it can be used most efficiently.